Unity-Technologies/com.unity.formats.alembic/com.unity.formats.alembic/Documentation~/ref_StreamPlayer.md

 | __Vertex Motion Scale__    | Set the magnification factor when calculating velocity.
 Greater velocity means more blurring when used with Motion Blur.
 By default, the value is set to 1 (the velocity is not scaled). |
 | __Async Load__             | Enable this option to load the file asynchronously during playback. |

-> ***Note:*** Unity creates copies of .abc files under `Assets / StreamingAssets`.
-This is necessary for streaming data, which requires that the .abc files remain after building the project.